-Table 2 below lists fishing activities which take place within or close to the Braemar Pockmarks SAC.
-As information on fishing activity from the smaller than 15m fleet is not readily available for this area, initial lists do not consider these vessels activity.
-However, it is considered unlikely that vessels smaller than 15m operate in the Braemar Pockmarks site.
-We are keen to validate our assumptions through discussions with stakeholders.
 Further discussions with those who use the area will improve our understanding of these activities (distribution and intensity etc).
+Initial lists do not include less than 15m vessel activity.
+Information on fishing activity from the less than 15m fleet is not routinely recorded and we are keen to improve our understanding of relevant activity within this SAC through discussions with stakeholders.
 Those fishing activities which the protected features are sensitive to are explored in greater detail in the next section.
 Fishing activities which the protected features are not thought to be sensitive to (i.e., any connection between the activity and the features is considered to be minimal) will not be considered further within this document.
-New or other fishing activities not identified within the table would need to be considered on a case-by-case basis.
+New or other fishing activities not identified would need to be considered on a case-by-case basis.